BRS Regulatory Process Overview

 Under the revised regulations, all regulated activities involving organisms developed using genetic engineering must be authorized through a permit, unless the organism:

-Until the RSR process takes effect on April 5, 2021, developers may continue to use permitting, notification, and petition processes in the preexisting regulations.
-The notification process will be eliminated for all plants on April 5, 2021.
+The RSR process went into effect on April 5, 2021.
+The notification process was eliminated for all plants on April 5, 2021.
 More information about these processes can be found below.

 Beginning August 17, 2020, the regulatory exemptions and confirmation process in the revised rule take effect.
 A person can assess whether a plant developed using genetic engineering meets the criteria for a regulatory exemption and has the option of submitting a request for confirmation that the plant is exempt from regulation.
 If a plant does not meet the exemption criteria, all regulated activities must be authorized through a permit unless the plant completes a regulatory status review (RSR) that results in a finding that the plant is not regulated.
 Until the exemption process takes effect, please follow the preexisting permitting and notification process.

 APHIS issues permits to authorize the importation, interstate movement, or environmental release of organisms developed using genetic engineering that may pose a plant pest risk, including plants, insects, or microbes.
 Applications for permits include scientific information for APHIS to review before APHIS issues the permit.
 Once the exemption process takes effect, a permit is not required for any plant that meets the exemption criteria.
 Until the regulatory status review (RSR) process takes effect on April 5, 2021, developers may continue to use the notification processes in the preexisting regulations for certain plants.

 Under the preexisting rule, developers could submit a petition requesting an agency determination that a plant developed using a plant pest is unlikely to pose a plant pest risk, and, therefore, is no longer subject to APHIS’ biotechnology regulations.